Diane Greenhill LCSW

 I am also a yoga and meditation practitioner and teacher and I believe the principles of mindfulness are relevant in psychotherapy and important for good mental health.

-I work with adults eighteen+ and I draw upon multiple psychotherapeutic modalities, including cognitive behavioral and solution-focused strategies.
+I draw upon multiple psychotherapeutic modalities, including cognitive behavioral and solution-focused strategies.

 Together, we will work to clarify the sources of your imbalance and cultivate an effective and sensible treatment that suits you and your lifestyle.
 My goal is to help you increase awareness and develop skills and strategies that will allow you to discover your inner strength so you can continue on your life’s path with a renewed sense of confidence and resiliency.